Avaiga/taipy-doc/docs/manuals/cli/run.md

 In this example, your Taipy application will be started on *localhost:8080* with debug off since we do not specify debug mode for Taipy.
-Meanwhile, your data processing pipeline will be reading data from *data.server.com:2714*, and the pipeline will be run with debug on.
+Meanwhile, your data processing pipeline will be reading data from *data.server.com:2714*, the pipeline will run with debug.